 Joanne says: “I really don’t want to live in senior housing alone again.
 I have a lot to learn as well as a lot to offer.
 I hope to share my experience, skills, and life with multigenerational housemates again.
 I highly recommend it.”

 It seems to me that the moral of this story is “don’t let yourself get stuck.”
 Joanne might never have left Vermont where she had subsidized housing if she’d been afraid to take action.
 She never would have gotten to the osteopath who got her off her meds, nor would she have had the encouragement to change her eating habits.
 She took the risk and she took action.
-Here’s two other another articles about taking a risk and having it turn out okay: Get Out Of My Own Way and He Took the Plunge.

 Do you have a story about taking a risk and seeing what unfolded?
 How did you decide to take that risk?
 Are you currently feeling stuck and wondering how to get unstuck?
 Let us know below.